- 1 Introduction

 - Use of diuretics

-Obsession and pre-occupation with food and cooking – many girls take up cooking as a hobby, although never eat any of their own food
+- Obsession and pre-occupation with food and cooking – many patients take up cooking as a hobby, although never eat any of their own food

 - Low metabolic rate